decentralized-identity/keri/docs/Q-and-A.md

 #### Entity
 Entities are not limited to natural persons but may include groups, organizations, software agents, things, and even data items.

+#### Event sourced architecture
+It is an Event driven architecture.
+However in Event Driven you can't ever replay an event In the Event Sourced architecture you recreate states in an asynchronous way.
+That has in general great scaleability and resiliance characteristics.
+However, in KERI the driver for event sourcing is security.

 #### External consistency
 Two or more logs are _externally consistent_ if they are both verfiable internally consistent, to begin with, and the reported copies of the logs that are the same.